pradeeplx/woosocial/readme.md

 3. `$ composer install`
 4. `$ gulp deps`

-Assets can be modified from within the `source` folder. just make sure to run `$ gulp` to watch for changes.
+Assets can be modified from within the `source` folder.
+Just make sure to run `$ gulp` to watch for changes.
 The plugin uses sass.

 ## Documentation